xmlresolver/sampleapp/README.md

 ## Command line options

-Running the application with no arguments will print a summary of the command line options:
+Running the application with no arguments will a summary of the command line options:

 ```
-$ java -jar sampleapp-3.0.1beta3.jar
+$ java -jar sampleapp-3.0.1-SNAPSHOT.jar
-Usage: org.xmlresolver.example.SampleApp [options] document.xml
+Usage: SampleApp [options] [command] [command options]
   Options:
+    -help, -h, --help
+      Display help
+    -cache
+      Enable caching
+      Default: false
+    -cache-directory, -cache-dir
+      Directory to use for caching (implies -cache)
+    -catalog
+      Use XML Catalog for resolution
+      Default: []
+    -classpath-catalogs, -cp
+      Search the classpath for catalogs
+      Default: true
+    -resolver
+      Use the XML Resolver during processing
+      Default: true
+    -validate
+      Validate catalog files
+      Default: false
+  Commands:
+    parse      Parse, validate, and/or transform a document
+      Usage: parse [options] The document to process
+        Options:
+          -dtd
-  -dtd           Perform a (DTD) validating parse of the document
+            Perform a (DTD) validating parse
-  -xsd:file      Perform XML Schema validation with XML Schema ‘file’
+            Default: false
+          -rng
-  -rng:file      Perform RELAX NG validation with RELAX NG grammar ‘file’
+            Perform RELAX NG validation with grammar
-  -xsl:file      Perform an XSLT transformation with stylesheet ‘file’
-  -catalog:file  Use ‘file’ as an XML Catalog
-  -cache[:dir]   Enable caching (using ‘dir’ as the cache directory)
-  -validate      Validate catalog files when they’re loaded
-  -[no-]resolver            [Don't] use the resolver (the default)
-  -[no-]classpath-catalogs  [Don't] search the classpath for catalogs
-  -help                     Print this usage message

-The -catalog and -xsd options may be repeated.
+          -xsd
+            Perform XML Schema validation with schema(s)
+            Default: []
+          -xsl
+            Transform the document wht the XSL stylesheet

+    lookup      Lookup entries in the catalog(s)
+      Usage: lookup [options]
+        Options:
+          -name
+            Specify the doctype or entity name
+          -nature
+            Specify the namespace nature
+          -public
+            Specify the public identifier
+          -purpose
+            Specify the namespace purpose
+          -system
+            Specify the system identifier
+          -type
+            Perform lookup of a particular type
+          -uri
+            Specify the URI

+    show      Show the content of the catalog(s)
+      Usage: show [options]
+        Options:
+          -regex, -r
+            A regular expression to filter the entries shown
 ```

-The filename you provide will be parsed and processed according to the options provided:

-* `-dtd` enables DTD validation during the initial parse
-* `-xsd` enables XML Schema validation with the specified schema(s)
-* `-rng` enables RELAX NG validation with the specified grammar
-* `-xsl` enables XSLT transformation with the specified stylesheet
-* `-catalog` allows you to specify one or more catalogs to use
-* `-cache` enables caching.
-If you specify a directory, it will be used as the cache directory.
-If you don’t specify a directory, the default is `./xmlresolver-cache`.
-* `-validate` enables validation *of the XML Catalog files*; this has nothing to do with the main document being processed
-* `-no-resolver` will disable the resolver entirely.
-By default, the resolver will be used.
-* `-no-classpath-catalogs` will disable automatic searching for catalogs on the classpath.
-By default, the resolver will search for catalogs in `org/xmlresolver/catalog.xml` on the classpath.

 ## Examples